Dr. Adrian Griscti

 Dr Suzy Sevdicevski

-MBBS FRACGP Suzy was at Angaston Medical Centre in 2013 during her General Practice training and has now returned after working in rural NSW and the Clare Valley.
-Suzy was born in NSW, raised in Macedonia and completed her medical degree in Bulgaria before returning to Australia and gaining Australian medical registration.
 Suzy is a Fellow of the Australian College of General Practitioners and has a Diploma of Child Health.
 Suzy’s areas of interest include preventative medicine, chronic disease management, women’s health and pediatrics.
 She is also an examiner for the RACGP.
-In Suzy’s spare time she enjoys hiking and cycling.
+Suzy’s spare time she enjoys running and cycling.